joachimhgg/makeblock-rover/docs/_build/html/_sources/installation.rst.txt

   makeblock@makeblock:~$ sudo apt-get update makeblock@makeblock:~$ sudo apt-get upgrade

-**/!\\  The password of the environnment is "mb".**
+**Note:  The root password of the environnment is "mb".**

-8.You can now start to develop robotics projects !
+8. You can now start to develop robotics projects !